jonnonz1/nz-statute-book/acts/public/2018/family-violence-act-2018.md

 (1) This section applies to a holder agency or practitioner that, or who, is deciding whether or not to disclose information under section 20 (which authorises, but does not require, a decision that information be made available).
 (2) The holder agency or practitioner must have regard to the principle that helping to ensure that a victim is protected from family violence should usually take precedence over both—
-  (a) any applicable duty to keep the information confidential; and (b) any applicable limit under information privacy principle 11 in section 6 of the Privacy Act 1993 on disclosure of the information.
+  (a) any applicable duty to keep the information confidential; and (b) any applicable limit under information privacy principle 11 or 12 in section 22 of the Privacy Act 2020 on disclosure of the information.

 ### 22 Duty to comply with service delivery code of practice
 (1) This section applies to an agency or practitioner requesting, using, or disclosing information under section 20.